You got questions?

 Make flashcards, write a summary, fill out worksheets again, make idea maps, have people quiz you.

-You can also come in at lunch were we will go over vocab but more on application of ideas (what if this changed... what happens when... if this was missing then...) to prep you for your quiz.
+You can also come in at lunch where we will go over vocab but more on application of ideas (what if this changed... what happens when... if this was missing then...) to prep you for your quiz.

 • You are probably confusing familiarity with mastery.
 You are familiar with the alphabet but you’ve mastered numbers.
 For example, what’s the number before 77?
 That was easy.
 But now, what’s the letter before V?
 You had to do the song because you memorized the alphabet.
 But since you understand numbers, you don’t have to memorize them.